How to Watch the 2022 Eta Aquarid Meteor Shower Sizzle in the Sky This Week

-If you missed last month's Lyrid meteor shower, our planet is now drifting through another cloud of comet clutter that's primed to light up the night.
+If you missed last month's Lyrid meteor shower, our planet is now drifting through another cloud of comet clutter that's primed to put on a striking show in the night sky.

 The Eta Aquarids take place around this time every year when bits of dust and other detritus left behind by Halley's Comet impact Earth's atmosphere and streak across the sky as they're obliterated.